learningdebunked/Database/Readme.md

 CPU Bound vs IO Bound ?
 index policy ?
 What is the impact of index policy on performance /cost and latency ? point query vs point read  , how does this play with cost and performance ?
 What are the other querying patterns for nosql dbs

+querying against index vs querying against document store ?
+What is the cost and performance advantage ?
+What happens if everything gets served by index ?